IBM/charts/community/sysdig/README.md

 ### Automating the generation of custom-app-checks.yaml file

-Sometimes editing and maintaining YAML files can be a bit cumbersome and error prone, so we have created a script for automating this process and make your life easier.
+Sometimes editing and maintaining YAML files can be a bit cumbersome and error-prone, so we have created a script for automating this process and make your life easier.

 Imagine that you have custom AppChecks for a number of services like Redis, MongoDB and Traefik.